-Unintentional shootings by children under 18 are not an accident.
+Unintentional shootings by children are not an accident.
 They are a near-daily reality of life in America today.
 But they don’t have to be.
-They are almost always preventable with secure firearms storage practices, awareness, and policies.
+They are almost always preventable with secure firearm storage practices, awareness, and policies.

-Everytown has methodically tracked these incidents since January 1, 2015.
-We have learned that these shootings by children are most often also shootings of children, that more than one-fourth of the shootings are by preschoolers five or younger who gained access to a firearm and shot themself or someone else—too often another preschooler over for a playdate.
-We have also learned that nearly all of the over 2,000 incidents (97 percent) resulted only in a single injury or death, underscoring the fact that the child never meant to inflict casualties.
+Everytown has methodically tracked these incidents over eight years.
+We have learned that shootings by children are most often also shootings of children, that nearly a third of these shootings are by preschoolers who gained access to a loaded firearm, and that when children unintentionally shoot someone else the victim is most often a sibling or friend.
+We have also learned that nearly all of the over 2,800 incidents (97 percent) resulted in a single person being wounded or killed,51Of the 2,802 unintentional shooting incidents, 2,709 (96.7 percent) resulted in one person shot, 90 (3.2 percent) resulted in two people shot, and 3 (0.1 percent) resulted in three people shot. underscoring the fact that the child never meant to inflict casualties.

-These realizations, plus our data on when and where the shootings took place, help point to the times and places where prevention efforts need to focus.
-These unintentional shootings by children happened mostly in someone’s home and during times (weekends, summer, and holiday months) when children were most likely to be at home.
+These realizations, plus our data on when and where the shootings occurred, help point to the times and places where prevention efforts need to focus.
+These shootings happened mostly in or around someone’s home and during times (weekends and summer) when children were most likely to be at home.
 But they also occurred in some states many times more than in others.
-The variation between states with the highest and lowest rates of injury and death align with the strength of the laws in these states to hold gun owners accountable for storing their firearms securely.
+The variation between states with the highest and lowest rates of shootings aligns with the strength of the laws holding gun owners accountable for storing their firearms securely in those states.

-Preventing these avoidable tragedies, which cause physical and emotional suffering that persists far beyond the initial incident and scars that affect people far beyond the immediate families of those involved, will require efforts from every sector of society.
-Gun owners must store all of their guns securely at all times; parents need to ask about guns and gun storage at any home their children will be visiting; schools, the medical community, gun and gun storage sellers, and others play a vital role in educating the community about secure gun storage; and lawmakers and community members need to support laws that research shows are effective in holding adults accountable for failing to store their firearms securely.
+These avoidable tragedies cause physical and emotional suffering that persists far beyond the initial incident and leave scars on people far beyond the immediate families of those involved.
+And preventing them will require efforts from every sector of society.
+Gun owners must store all of their guns securely at all times; parents need to ask about guns and gun storage at any home their children will be visiting; schools, the medical community, gun shops and gun storage device sellers, and others play a vital role in educating the community about secure gun storage; and lawmakers and community members need to support laws that research has shown are effective in holding adults accountable for failing to store their firearms securely.

 Everytown for Gun Safety Support Fund would like to gratefully acknowledge Monika Goyal of Children’s National Hospital, Ali Rowhani-Rahbar of the University of Washington, and SGM (Ret.)
-P. Schoch, Veterans Advisory Council, Everytown for Gun Safety, for their insightful reviews of the report, and Kaelyn Forde for report drafting and survivor interviews.
+P. Schoch of Everytown for Gun Safety’s Veterans Advisory Council, for their insightful reviews of the report, and Kaelyn Forde for report drafting and survivor interviews.

 Everytown Research & Policy is a program of Everytown for Gun Safety Support Fund, an independent, non-partisan organization dedicated to understanding and reducing gun violence.
 Everytown Research & Policy works to do so by conducting methodologically rigorous research, supporting evidence-based policies, and communicating this knowledge to the American public.